Skip to main content

 Walk, Hike, Bike and History

-IDNR's State Historic Sites in Springfield invite you to check out Walk, Hike and Bike History, a brand new way to explore Illinois' capital city in 2023.
+IDNR's State Historic Sites in Springfield invite you to check out our popular Walk, Hike and Bike History programs, returning again in 2024.
 Walk, Hike and Bike History is a series of inspiring outdoor experiences that connect you to "must-see" museums and monuments in the capital city.
 Guided by history education interpreters from IDNR's Office of Land Management, Walk, Hike and Bike History experiences range in duration from one to two hours.
 Reservations, which will be required, can be made on the IDNR website.
 All experiences will be limited in capacity per current guidelines outlined by the Illinois Department of Public Health.
 All experiences are free and donations are appreciated.

-2023 Walk, Hike and Bike History events will run from May 3 through November 9.
+2024 Walk, Hike and Bike History events will run from May 31 through November 9.
 The schedule for these events and sign up links can be found below.
-To view the brochure for our 2023 Walk, Hike, and Bike season, click here.

 Wednesday